kevinkzx/adventofcode_2024/README.md

 ### Day 2 part 1

-check if the list is increasing or decreasing. for each step check the difference is at least 1 and at most 3
+check if the list is increasing or decreasing. for each step check the difference is at least 1 and at most 3.

 ### Day 2 part 2

-for cases that failed, generate all the permutations possible by removing each value once. check if list is valid
+for cases that failed, generate all the permutations possible by removing each value once. check if list is valid. remove item in array with splice() method. myArr.splice(index, 1)

 ---